iamzowee/alx-pre_course/README.md

 My first readme
-My readme is up tp date now
+My readme is up to date now